-We have translated AICA's article from Dutch to English that our international friends can glean insight from its contents, and have made it available on our website here.
+We have translated AICA’s article from Dutch to English so that our international friends can glean insight from its contents, and make it available here on our website.
 It offers a critical perspective into the current development of Dutch contemporary art scene.
 We hope you enjoy reading.

 The jury, consisting of Maxine Kopsa, Maria Rus Bojan and Steven ten Thije, nominated four institutions: Casco – Office for Art, Design and Theory, De Hallen Haarlem, If I Can’t Dance I Don’t Want To Be Part Of Your Revolution and Rijksakademie for the 2013 AICA Award.
 The AICA Award is distributed annually to an institution, exhibition or a publication going through a transition.
 In 2012, the AICA Award was given to the publication YVI Magazine and in 2011, to the exhibition Van Gogh’s letters: The artist speaks.
 AICA members will vote on the above nominees and the winner will be announced this fall.